dhanusir/empowerwithlinux/README.md

 # Contribution

-You can also contribute to `Empower with Linux` by improving existing content.
+You can also contribute to `Learn Linux` by improving existing content.

 Following are the process to contribute: